General Continuing Education Information

 What are Texas Insurance Continuing Education requirements?

-To fulfill CE requirements, agents must complete at least 50% of their required CE hours through certified classroom or classroom equivalent courses.
-The remainder of the hours can be achieved via self-study methods.
+To meet Texas insurance CE requirements, at least 50% of the required hours must be completed through certified classroom or classroom-equivalent courses.
+The remaining hours may be completed through self-study courses.

 What are the study requirements for my CE courses?

-Before taking the final exam for a course, agents are required to read the course material thoroughly to ensure they are well-prepared.
+Before taking the final exam for a course, agents must read the course material thoroughly to ensure they are well-prepared.

 Do classroom equivalent CE courses require exams?

 No, classroom equivalent courses do not require an exam.
-Just answer some study questions throughout the course and you are done.
+Instead, participants complete study questions throughout the course to satisfy the requirement.

 Do self-study CE courses require exams?

-Yes, but the exams offered by Noble are open book and do not require proctoring.
-Students are allowed to consult their course materials while completing the exam.
+Yes, but the exams are open book and do not require proctoring.
+Students can consult their course materials while completing the exam.

 Can excess CE hours be carried over to the next renewal?

-In Texas, there is no provision for carrying over excess hours to the next renewal period.
-Each CE cycle requires the completion of a fresh set of hours.
+Texas does not allow excess CE hours to be carried over to the next renewal period.
+Each CE cycle requires a new set of completed hours.

 Can I repeat a course I've already taken?

-A CE course cannot be taken for credit more than once in the same renewal period, ensuring that the education remains diverse and comprehensive.
+A CE course cannot be taken for credit more than once in the same renewal period.
+This ensures that agents receive a diverse and comprehensive education.

 What are the non-resident CE requirements?

-Non-resident agents who meet the CE requirements of their home state are exempt from Texas's CE requirements, simplifying compliance for those who hold licenses in multiple states.
+Non-resident agents who meet the CE requirements of their home state are exempt from Texas's CE requirements.
+This simplifies compliance for those who hold licenses in multiple states.

 Are all agents required to complete Insurance Continuing Education?

 Certain exemptions exist for agents required to complete CE.
-Agents licensed continuously for at least 20 years may apply for an exemption.
-Extensions for CE completion can also be requested due to illness, medical disability, or uncontrollable circumstances, though business reasons do not qualify.
+Agents who have been licensed continuously for at least 20 years may apply for an exemption.
+Extensions for CE completion can also be requested due to illness, medical disability, or uncontrollable circumstances, though business-related reasons do not qualify.

 How long do I have to complete my CE courses?

 After purchasing a course, you have 12 months to complete it.
-This provides ample time to work through the material and fulfill the CE requirements.
+This allows ample time to work through the material and fulfill the CE requirements.

 Is there a grace period for insurance license renewal?

-No grace period is provided for license renewal in Texas.
-License holders face a $50 fine for every hour of CE not completed on time, up to a maximum of $500 per license.
-Renewal of the license is contingent upon the completion of required CE hours and payment of any applicable fines.
-Notably, for licenses expired before June 1, 2018, there is no cap on the amount of fines that can be imposed.
+There is no grace period for license renewal in Texas.
+License holders face a $50 fine for every CE hour not completed on time, up to a maximum of $500 per license.
+Renewal is only possible after completing all required CE hours and paying any applicable fines.

 Do I need to keep my continuing education certificates of completion?

-Yes, maintaining records of CE completion certificates is the responsibility of the licensee.
-Course providers do not send completion information directly to the TDI.
-Providers are tasked with monitoring attendance, recording the attendee's details, and issuing certification upon course completion.
-These certificates should be securely stored for four years as they may be subject to audit by TDI.
+Yes, it is the licensee's responsibility to maintain records of CE completion certificates.
+Course providers do not send completion information directly to the Texas Department of Insurance (TDI).
+Providers are responsible for tracking attendance, recording details, and issuing certification upon course completion.
+Licensees should securely store these certificates for four years, as they may be subject to an audit by TDI.

 Are there instances where I will need to show proof of my continuing education?

-Documentation proving compliance with CE requirements, or evidence of an exemption, must be presented each time one of the specified licenses is renewed.
-All the licenses mentioned are subject to renewal biennially, and failing to comply with CE obligations can lead to penalties, including fines, or the suspension, revocation, or cancellation of the license.
+Yes, documentation proving compliance with CE requirements or evidence of an exemption must be provided each time a specified license is renewed.
+All licenses are subject to biennial renewal, and failure to meet CE obligations can result in fines, suspension, revocation, or cancellation of the license.

 Can I become exempt from Insurance Continuing Education?

-An exemption from the continuing education requirement is available for agents who have been continuously licensed for 20 years.
-This exemption, however, does not extend to education mandates for those selling Medicare-related products.
-Agents eligible for the exemption must submit a request to TDI, including a detailed licensure history.
-Agents reaching the 20-year mark within the first year of their renewal period get an exemption for the full period, while those reaching it in the second year must complete at least 15 hours of CE in the first year and apply for exemption at the start of the second year.
+Agents who have been continuously licensed for 20 years may apply for an exemption from CE requirements.
+However, this exemption does not apply to education requirements for selling Medicare-related products.
+To qualify, agents must submit a request to the Texas Department of Insurance (TDI) with a detailed licensure history.
+Agents who reach the 20-year mark in the first year of their renewal period receive an exemption for the full period, while those reaching it in the second year must complete at least 15 hours of CE in the first year and apply for exemption at the start of the second year.

 Can the same CE course(s) be repeated more than once in a two-year license period?